 A memorial service will be held at 2:00 p.m. on September 21st at Evergreen Presbyterian Church, 7275 SW Hall Boulevard, Beaverton, Oregon.
 In Lieu of flowers, the family suggests contributions to St. Francis Dining Hall, a ministry to the homeless in Portland (stfrancispdx.org).

-To send flowers to Lorabelle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lorabelle Winetta Meeker, please visit our floral store.